The Ultimate Guide to Virtual Wholesaling

 The second hire was an acquisitions person.
 Their responsibility is to call homeowners, negotiate deals, build rapport, and lock up contracts.

-After creating the leads management and acquisitions team, Jared and his partners found that the next critical task was managing title and finding buyers.
+After creating the leads management and acquisitions team, Jared and his partners found that the next critical task was managing titles and finding buyers.
 Therefore, the next hire was a transaction coordinator, whose responsibilities include managing the title process from start to finish, as well as being the point of contact for the seller.
 They also hired a disposition manager, who focuses solely on selling properties.

 The final hire was an underwriter, whose role is to calculate the purchase price.